 To align Pony Walls between floors

 When aligning a pony wall with either the wall above or below:

 Align With Wall Above will always align the upper pony wall with the wall above, as specified in the upper pony wall's Wall Type Definition.

 Align With Wall Below will always align the lower pony wall with the wall below, as specified in the lower pony wall's Wall Type Definition.

 Note: This applies only to Chief Architect Premier, Chief Architect Interiors, Home Designer Professional and Home Designer Architectural.

 To align Foundation walls between floors

-- The Foundation To This Line setting in the Wall Type Definitions dialog controls how a wall of a given type aligns with foundation walls directly below on Floor 0.
+The Foundation To Selected Line setting in the Wall Type Definitions dialog controls how a wall of a given type aligns with foundation walls directly below on Floor 0.

 By default, Foundation To Selected Line is specified for the Main